jonaskgandersson/jWrite/README.md

 In this example, myArrayLen could be anything (0,1,2...) and jWrite handles the output and puts the array value separator commas in the right places.

 Any valid JSON sequence can be created with value types of Object, Array, int, double, bool, null and string.
 You can also add your own stringified values by inserting them raw, e.g., jwObj_raw( "key", rawtext ).

-There are longer examples in main.c and some more information in jWrite.h.

 ## Points of Interest
 The Internal Control Structure